nodebotanist/NEJS-2019/slides/presentation.md

 * You write code in other languages and compile them into WebAssembly
 * Rust, C/C++, Go, C#; these are just a few of the languages with WebAssembly as a compile target

+^Because why re-write codebases when you can just compile them to a new target?

 ---